fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-At the beginning of each player's precombat main phase, if Blinkmoth Urn is untapped, they adds {1} to their mana pool for each artifact they controls.
+At the beginning of each player's precombat main phase, if Blinkmoth Urn is untapped, that player adds {1} to their mana pool for each artifact they control.

 Blitz Hellion 3RG
 ---------------